Abdul Aziz al-Badri

 Abd al-Aziz ibn Abd al-Latif ibn Ahmed ibn Abd al-Mawla ibn Mustafa ibn Zahir ibn Othman ibn Dawlah ibn Muhammad ibn Badr (1929 – 1969) was an Iraqi Islamic scholar.
 He was one of the founders of the Iraqi branch of Hizb ut-Tahrir and later their leader in Iraq.
-He was a distant relative of future Islamic State leader Ibrahim al-Badri al-Samarrai (Abu Bakr al-Baghdadi).

 History

 He was born in Baghdad in 1929.

 He studied Islam under various scholars including Amjad az-Zahaawi, Muhammad al-Qazlaji and Shaykh Abdul-Qaadir al-Khateeb.
 He became Imaam in the Soor Masjid in 1949 and at the Khafafeen mosque in 1950.

 In the early 1950s, the international leadership of Hizb ut-Tahrir decided to create a branch in Iraq and approached several Islamic figures in Iraq including Abd al-Aziz.
 Abd al-Aziz later traveled to Jordan and met with Hizb ut-Tahrir founder Taqi al-Din al-Nabhani and returned to Iraq to form a Hizb ut-Tahrir branch.
 He approached the Iraqi government seeking to register the party, but they were denied a permit and later faced persecution.
 He left Hizb ut-Tahrir in 1956.

-In 1959 he formed the Society of Scholars (Jami'yat al-Ulama) to oppose Abd al-Karim Qasim.
+In 1959, he formed the Society of Scholars (Jami'yat al-Ulama) to oppose Abd al-Karim Qasim.
 He led protests against him numbering 40,000 people until his overthrow in 1963.

 He was a member of the Islamic Brotherhood Society, established in 1944 under the leadership of Muhammad Mahmud al-Sawwaf and Amjad al-Zahawi.
 They later established the Iraqi Islamic Party in 1960.

 Throughout his life he was arrested 14 times and spent numerous periods under house arrest.
-He was subject to house arrest between 2 /12/1959 and 2/12/1960 and he was in jail from 7/8/1961 until 4/12/1961.
+He was subject to house arrest between 2 December 1959 and 2 December 1960 and he was in jail from 7 August 1961 until 4 December 1961.

 In 1969 he was arrested by the Ba'ath regime after he condemned the arrest and torture of the son of Iraq's highest Shia Ayatollah Muhsin al-Hakim.
 He was tortured for 17 days until he died.